kevinhwang91/nvim-ufo/README.md

 - Penetrate color for folded lines like other modern editors/IDEs
 - Never block Neovim
 - Adding folds high accuracy with Folding Range in LSP
-- Support Fallback and customize strategy for fold provider
+- Support fallback and customize strategy for fold provider
 - Peek folded line and jump the desired location with less redraw

 ## Quickstart